bharel/asynciolimiter/docs/index.rst

 .. image:: _static/Limiter.svg

 Limiter is accurate and does not cause any burst unless delayed.
 It does not save any "empty" ticks for later.
-For most cases it's ideal, but will not be slower for sporadic bursts.
+For most cases it's ideal, but will be slower for sporadic bursts.

 .. image:: _static/StrictLimiter.svg